prakashbasingh/node-api4-guided/README.md

 ## Instructions

 Please fork this repository and follow along **using your fork** as the instructor deploys the API to `heroku`.

+-
+-   add start script
+-   create application on heroku
+-   connect to the repository on github
+-   pick a branch to deploy
+-   enable automatic deployment